-While aging buildings and infrastructure are an ever-growing concern for colleges and universities across the country, there needs to be an equal focus on another aging asset...the facilities workforce.
+While aging buildings and infrastructure are an ever-growing concern for colleges and universities across the country, an equal focus needs to be placed on another aging asset: the facilities workforce.

-According to a recent survey by IFMA, today the average facilities management professional is 49 years old; and 50% of this workforce is expected to retire within the next 5-15 years.
-This issue compounded with the facts that less than 10% of IFMA’s members are under 35 years old and that future buildings will require much more advanced technical and digital skills, is a critical problem for our universities.
+According to a recent survey by IFMA, the average facilities management professional is 49 years old today, and 50% of this workforce is expected to retire within the next 5-15 years.
+This issue, compounded with the fact that less than 10% of IFMA’s members are under 35 years old and that future buildings will require much more advanced technical and digital skills, is a critical problem for our universities.

-There is no one-size-fits-all solution on how to plan for this rapidly approaching shift.
-So we asked higher ed facilities leaders from across the country (and the UK) how their institutions are preparing for an aging workforce and a lack of skilled trades?
+There is no one-size-fits-all solution for planning for this rapidly approaching shift.
+So we asked higher education facilities leaders from across the country (and the UK) how their institutions are preparing for an aging workforce and a lack of skilled trades.

 Let's dive right in...